wp-plugins/block-specific-plugin-updates/readme.txt

 This Plugin blocks updates from a specific plugin.

-You can select the plugins you want to block for updates from Block Plugin Update under Settings
+You can select the plugins you want to block for updates from Block Plugin Update under Settings or tick them all to remove all plugin updates.

-Please report any bugs @ http://dineshkarki.com.np/plugins/block-specific-plugin-updates/report-bugs.
+If you still any problem visit our <a href="http://dineshkarki.com.np/forums/forum/block-plugin-updates" target="_blank">support forum</a> or you can write to us directly using our contact form.

+Note: Issues posted here aren't monitored.
+Please visit our <a href="http://dineshkarki.com.np/forums/forum/block-plugin-updates" target="_blank">support forum</a>.

 Thanks to <a href="http://wework4web.com" target="_blank">wework4web</a> for supporting plugin developement.